Cellulitis of the Eye in Children

 The symptoms of cellulitis of the eye can be like other health conditions.
 Make sure your child sees his or her healthcare provider for a diagnosis.

-How is cellulitis of the eye diagnosed?
+How is cellulitis of the eye diagnosed in a child?

 The healthcare provider will ask about your child’s symptoms and health history.
 He or she may also ask about your family’s health history.
 He or she will give your child a physical exam.
 Your child may also have tests, such as: